zbrydon/aws-lambda-nodejs-unplugin/docs/api-reference.md

 This is a synth-time guard, unrelated to the Lambda function's runtime `timeout`.
 Because bundling runs the bundler config, command hooks, and dependency install with full privileges (see [Security / trust model](../README.md#security--trust-model)), a bound here prevents a hung or runaway subprocess from blocking synth indefinitely.

+The one-time `corepack --version` availability probe (run once per process, before any bundle is spawned, to decide whether to prefix installs with `corepack`) uses a fixed 5-second timeout and is **not** affected by this option.

 #### `ignoreScripts`

 ```ts